ojiwon-kenobi/youtuberChannels/README.md

 # Frame-by-Frame Analysis
 Using `OpenCV`, `youtube-dl` and `ffmpeg`, I got frames (256x256) from the most viewed videos of each channel.
-Ideally, I would've analyzed all the videos for each channel, but just uploading two videos' worth of frames to a server (kaggle, google drive) was an estimated four hours lol and there is no way I can store the frames of more than 5000 videos on my laptop locally.
+Ideally, I would've analyzed all the videos for each channel, but just uploading two videos' worth of frames to a server (kaggle, google drive) was an estimated four hours and there is no way I can store the frames of more than 5000 videos on my laptop locally.

 I found out that there were some videos that were animation memes so I removed any instances of videos shorter than 3 minutes and 30 seconds and left the channel out of analysis.